inloop/image-picker/README.md

 - to programatically deselect an asset item use `deselectAsset(at:animated:)`
 - to programatically deselect all selected items use `deselectAllAssets(_:)`

-## Features to add

-1. landscape layout for camera cell - video is already in landscape but cell must be wider to properly display it
-2. [ok] flip cameras
-3. [ok] blur/unblur camera cell video layer when capture session is suspended/unsuspended
-4. [ok] blur/unblur camera cell video layer when capture session is interrupted, failed or app goes to background/unactive
-5. [ok] add public API for recording videos
-6. [ok] add public API for enabling/disabling live photos
-7. [ok] add public API for setting if taken pictures should be saved in camera roll or just directly provided through delegate
-8. [ok] when user denies access to camera,  show that access is denied
-9. implement image pre-caching based on visible rectangle bounds
-10. [ok] add default features for base CameraCollectionViewCell - tap to take photo
-11. [ok] support styling through appearance
-12. [ok] configuration-less default implementation

 ## Known Issues